gr1d-init/gr1d-init.github.io/src/content/post/sinconshellshock/index.md

 This "manual method" reveals the second-stage script, which is then analyzed for its shellcode execution capabilities.

-## Second-Stage Script: In-Memory Shellcode Execution
+### Second-Stage Script: In-Memory Shellcode Execution

 The deobfuscated second-stage script (`payload.ps1`) is designed to execute shellcode directly in memory, a common tactic to bypass file-based AV detection.

 Key features of this script:
 *   **Dynamic Function Resolution**: It avoids static analysis of imported functions by dynamically resolving critical Windows API functions (e.g., `VirtualAlloc`, `CreateThread`, `VirtualProtect`, `WaitForSingleObject`).
 This is done using reflection and custom functions like `paE` (likely for `GetProcAddress` via `GetModuleHandle`) and `vXZ` (for creating delegate types on the fly).
 *   **Dynamic Assembly Creation**: The script uses `DefineDynamicAssembly` and `DefineDynamicModule` to create .NET assemblies in memory.
 This allows it to define and use types, such as delegates for P/Invoke calls, without writing to disk.
 *   **Shellcode Handling**: The shellcode is stored as a Base64 encoded string within the script.
-It's decoded and copied into an executable memory region allocated by `VirtualAlloc`. `VirtualProtect` might be used to change memory permissions before execution.
+It\'s decoded and copied into an executable memory region allocated by `VirtualAlloc`. `VirtualProtect` might be used to change memory permissions before execution.

 ```powershell
 function paE {